 One thing that I was doing wrong when I started with cross-training was that I was using my running shoes (Since I’ve got a ton of them!).
 This actually, is a pretty bad idea.

 Running shoes have a high drop which means that the heel is higher than the toe.
 This is done to help our feet and knees from getting injured by constantly slamming the pavement.
-With workout shoes however, you need stability and this usually means a flat shoe.
+With trying to find the best workout shoes however, you need stability and this usually means a flat shoe.
 There are variants, but this is usually the case for weights in particular.

-What I’ve reviewed here are what I believe are the best workout shoes for men when heading to the gym to pump some weights and to do some form of cross-training.
-However the purposes of the below shoes are to be at the gym.
+What I’ve reviewed here are what I believe are the best mens workout shoes for when you’re heading to the gym to pump some weights and to do some form of cross-training.

 Best Workout Shoes For Men Compared and Reviewed